13 Reasons Why? iOS is Better Than Android

 - iOS apps: 2.2 million

 But as a user, we install or run only a few popular and the old ones.
-But, as iOS has been a more profitable platform for app developers, so there has been a tendency for new apps to appear there first.
+But, as iOS has been a more profitable platform for mobile app developers, so there has been a tendency for new apps to appear there first.
 The best mobile games first land on iOS and then they may or may not appear on Android.
 So, one will find better quality on iOS.

 One can buy apps using fingerprint via TouchID on iPhones but cannot set up the same for the Play Store with fingerprint sensors.
 It’s tough to handle millions of apps and games, neither Google’s Play Store or Apple’s App Store does it perfectly.
 There are some questionable apps in both stores, but Apple gets stricter about blocking certain types of apps.

 Apple’s iOS offers consistent and timely software updates and security patches.
 Almost 50 percent of all the iOS devices are running with the latest version.
 Whereas, only 0.2 percent of Android devices are running the latest Android 8.0 Oreo.